DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 ### How?

-* ??
-Apply appropriate Windows Server Policies
+* Use hardened server builds

-* ??
-Ensure servers are domain joined and that servers have appropriate group policies applied
+* Ensure servers are domain joined and that servers have appropriate group policies applied

-* ??
-Is this an Operations Task ??

 * SMB signing should be required for all communications between networked hosts.
 This can be configured through Windows group policy under the setting “Digitally sign communications (always)” and setting it to “Enabled” for both Microsoft network client and Microsoft network server communications.

     * This setting can be located within the group policy editor under the following location:

     * Computer Configuration–>Windows Settings–>Security Settings–>Local Policies–>Security Options

 ## 9. Windows Security Options Configuration